Help international students fall in love with Canada

 The students in the photo—Jana (from Norway), Marcos (from Spain), and Laura (from Switzerland)—recently attended Russell High School in Russel, Ontario and aren’t shy about talking about how much they enjoyed studying and living in Upper Canada.

 “They’re torn between the excitement of returning home and, yet, wanting to stay in Canada,” Eve says.
 “They told me every young person should go abroad at least once to experience meeting new people and doing new things—not simply as a tourist.”

 Homestay helps integrate students into the communities they study in—and break the “tourist barrier”—by offering more than just room and board.

 Students benefit most when they live with engaged, active families who will help them learn English, include them in their discussions, activities and excursions, and introduce them to the area and Canadian culture.

 “The students summed up their feelings about their experience in Upper Canada,” Eve says.
 “Visiting here wasn’t a year in their lives, but a lifetime in a year.”

-Your family can benefit from hosting students
+Your family can benefit from hosting international students

 Canada Homestay Network (CHN) is a family-run, non-profit society that for nearly 25 years has helped thousands of Canadian families welcome students from more than 70 countries.

 We’re looking for international student homestay hosts across Canada.
 Hosts get 24/7 support, an allowance to offset expenses and the opportunity to bring the world to their front door.